stanislavbrtna/SDA_OS/Docs/sda_time.md

 Return: none
 #### Alarm API
 Alarm API creates system handled, repeatable alarms, that will be stored during reboots and will automatically launch the app.
+When alarm is created, alarm id is returned, this id should be stored for future operations with the alarm.
+Every alarm can have an user-defined parameter.
 ##### Register alarm
     sys.alarm.setFixed([num]timestamp, [num]param);
+Creates new one-time alarm.
 Returns id of the new alarm.
 Return: [num]id
 ##### Register repeating alarm
     sys.alarm.setRep([num]hour, [num]min, [num]wkday, [num]day, [num]month,[num]param);
+Creates new repeatable alarm.
+Zero value in wkday/day/month means repeat every wkday/day/month.
 Returns id of the new alarm.
 Return: [num]id
 ##### Remove alarm